AirPods not connecting to Mac

 If you use AirPods with several devices, they all need to be signed with the same Apple ID.
 If not, they won’t connect automatically.

-Click on the Apple menu, choose System Preferences, and then Apple ID.
+Click on the Apple menu, choose System Settings, and then Apple ID.
 Click Overview in the sidebar.
 If the button at the bottom says, Sign In, you are not signed in.
 If it says Sign Out, make sure your Apple ID is the same on all your devices.

 6. Remove and re-add your AirPods

 If none of the steps above work, try removing your AirPods on Mac and adding them again.

 - Click on the Apple menu and choose System Settings.